 Senior Research Project: The research project offers an opportunity to synthesize knowledge obtained in the electives and to engage the student in a research project on a topic of particular interest to the student.

-The Concentration and the Core Curriculum: The requirements of the Russian Area Studies Concentration can also satisfy, wholly or in part, many requirements of the College of Arts and Sciences core curriculum, such as the foreign language, diversity, and integrative sequence requirements.
+The Concentration and the Core Curriculum: The requirements of the Russian Area Studies Concentration can also satisfy, wholly or in part, many requirements of the College of Liberal Arts and Sciences core curriculum, such as the foreign language, diversity, and integrative sequence requirements.